 Gas

+Repair Category 1

-Repair category 1 Notes In the interest of safety all gas appliances should be checked by a Gas Safe Registered Engineer.
+Notes In the interest of safety all gas appliances should be checked by a Gas Safe Registered Engineer.

-Water, plumbing and bathroom fittings

-Repair category y 1 Notes The plumbing and fittings appear of copper/pvc piping where seen and appeared in serviceable condition but was not tested.
-The sanitary fittings are of modern style and type.
-Waterproof seals were generally intact at the time of our inspection, with some general wear and discolouration noted.
+Water, Plumbing and Bathroom Fittings Repair Category 1 Notes Internal plumbing works comprise a mixture of copper and PVC fittings.
+There is the possibility of old style sections in concealed areas and it would be prudent to budget for upgrading in conjunction with other modernisation works.
+The sanitary fittings are mainly of a modern style and type, and no evidence of any significant defect was noted.
+Waterproof seals were generally intact at the time of our inspection.
 No high moisture levels or suspect flooring were noted to the limited accessible areas surrounding.

-Heating and hot water

-Repair category 2

-Notes The central heating boiler is of an age now where upgrading should be expected.
+Heating and Hot Water Repair Category 2 Notes The central heating boiler is dated whilst the radiators are of a mixed style.
+Upgrading of the system should be expected.
 The central heating system is assumed to have been suitably serviced throughout its history and a copy of relevant documentation in this regard should be obtained prior to purchase.
 This is assumed to be in order.

-Drainage 9
+Drainage

-Repair catego ry 1
+Repair Category 1

-The property is thought to be connected to a main sewer.
+Notes The property is thought to be connected to a main sewer.
 There was no surface evidence to suggest the system is choked or leaking.